ibaiGorordo/ONNX-YOLOv9-MIT-Object-Detection/README.md

 # ONNX YOLOv9 MIT Object Detection
  Python scripts performing object detection using the YOLOv9 MIT model in ONNX.

 ![!ONNX YOLOv9 Object Detection](https://github.com/user-attachments/assets/a4237b6e-53f1-4c51-be3a-bd8369c1991c)

-# Important
+> [!CAUTION]
-- I skipped adding the pad to the input image when resizing, which might affect the accuracy of the model if the input image has a different aspect ratio compared to the input size of the model.
+> I skipped adding the pad to the input image when resizing, which might affect the accuracy of the model if the input image has a different aspect ratio compared to the input size of the model.
 Always try to get an input size with a ratio close to the input images you will use.

 # Requirements